sarutlaa/Weather-Data-Analysis/README.md

 - Swagger(OpenAI) ( For Standardized Documentation)

-For this project, I've selected the Flask framework to facilitate interactions with two primary tables: weather_data and weather_statistics.
-These tables are accessed through designated API endpoints.
+For this project, the Flask framework has been chosen to manage interactions with two key tables: weather_data and weather_statistics, which are accessible via specific API endpoints.
+The app.py Python script is responsible for setting up these API endpoints.

-Within the weather_api directory, running app.py establishes connections to these endpoints.
-This setup allows users to query and filter data according to specified criteria.
+By executing app.py present in the weather_api directory, the application initiates connections to these endpoints.
+This configuration enables users to perform queries and apply filters based on defined criteria.

 ## API Reference